 Because criminal records contain publicly accessible information, it is always to a person’s advantage to consider expungement or sealing.
 When a person has a negative mark on his/her criminal record, it can greatly limit his/her employment, educational, and housing options.
 A person’s criminal record may also prohibit him/her from obtaining student or bank loans.
 For this reason, it is in the person’s best interest to file for sealing or expungement.

-David Elden is an experienced criminal defense attorney who has been helping clients throughout Southern California seal and expunge their arrest records for thirty-five years.
+David Elden & Victor Sherman are experienced criminal defense attorneys who have been helping clients throughout Southern California seal and expunge their arrest records for thirty-five years.

 If you are interested in expunging or sealing your criminal record, do not hesitate to call us.
-David Elden and our knowledgeable legal team can evaluate your individual situation and advise you of your legal options.
+David Elden & Victor Sherman and our knowledgeable legal team can evaluate your individual situation and advise you of your legal options.